BirkanGokbag/ReactJSTutorial/README.md

 # Technology Tasks 1 & 2
 ## Overview

 The website can be accessed by opening the site.html file in a web browser.
 The source code used to generate this site can be found in the reactTutorialSite folder.
+To manually build the site, the middleman gem and bundler are required.
+Once you have these gems installed, you can build the site by running `bundle exec middleman build`  inside of the reactTutorialSite folder.

 ## Sources
 https://www.taniarascia.com/getting-started-with-React/